c9obvi/BigCommerce_csvCleaner_orders/README.md

 # CSV Cleaner Tool Guide

-This guide provides instructions on how to use the `csvcleaner.py` Python script to clean a CSV file, extracting only the necessary columns: Order ID, Order Status, Order Date, Customer Name, # Unique Products in Order, Product ID, Product QTY, Product SKU, and Product Name.
+This guide provides detailed instructions on how to use the `csvcleaner.py` Python script to clean a CSV file.
+The script extracts specific columns: Order ID, Order Status, Order Date, Customer Name, # Unique Products in Order, Product ID, Product QTY, Product SKU, and Product Name.

+**Note**: This tool is designed for MacOS and Linux (Unix-based systems).

 ## Prerequisites

 - Python must be installed on your system.
-- The `csvcleaner.py` script must be saved in your home directory.
+- You need to have a CSV file to be processed.

 ## Setup

 1. **Python Script**:
+   - Download or copy the `csvcleaner.py` script.
-   Make sure the `csvcleaner.py` script is stored in your home directory (`~/`).
+   - Save this script in your home directory (`~/`).

-2. **Bash Script**:
-   A bash script named `run_csv_cleaner.sh` should be placed on your Desktop.

-## Prepare Your CSV File
+2. **Prepare Your Desktop**:
+   - Create a new folder on your Desktop named `raw_csv`.

-- The CSV file you want to process must be the only file located in a folder named `raw_csv` on your Desktop.
+   - Place the CSV file you want to process in the `raw_csv` folder.
+Ensure it's the only file in this folder.

+3. **Bash Script**:
+   - Ensure that the `run_csv_cleaner.sh` bash script is placed on your Desktop.

 ## Running the Script

-1. **Set Permissions**:
+1. **Set Permissions** (First Time Only):
-   Before running the script for the first time, set the execute permissions by running `chmod +x ~/Desktop/run_csv_cleaner.sh` in the terminal.
+   - Open the Terminal.
+   - Run the command: `chmod +x ~/Desktop/run_csv_cleaner.sh` to set execute permissions for the bash script.

 2. **Launch the Script**:
-   Double-click the `run_csv_cleaner.sh` script on your Desktop or run it from the terminal.
+   - Double-click the `run_csv_cleaner.sh` script on your Desktop or run it from the terminal.

 ## Output